 St. Charles Ghost Tours

-Experience unexplained lights, sights, sounds and smells during a haunted walking tour of historic Main Street in St. Charles.
-Delve into the city's history, ghosts and local legends.
-You just might catch a glimpse of a roaming spirit – the victim of a tragic death, see the spirits of two ghostly dogs, and feel the presence of a soul from the "lost graveyard."
+Experience unexplained lights, sights and sounds during a haunted walking tour of historic Main Street in St. Charles.
+Delve into the city’s history, ghosts and local legends.
+You just might catch a glimpse of a roaming spirit – the victim of a tragic death, see the spirits of two ghostly dogs, and feel the presence of a soul from the “lost graveyard.”

 Springfield’s spookiest stories come to life during Haunted History Walking Tours.
 Hosted by the History Museum on the Square in the early fall, the tours focus on local history with a haunted twist.
 On certain Saturdays, the museum partners with the Gillioz Theatre to extend the tour inside the historic theater to hear about its ghostly encounters.